MiSTle-Dev/Boards/misteryshield20k_rpipico_dual_db9/Review_Notes.md

 * the arrow symbols for LEDs and TVS are missing
 * C10, C11 not grounded well, move the next trace farther away
 * move R31 somewhere else
+* check orientation of LEDs and TVS Diode

 **suggestions for improvement:**